php-dev-br/laravel-doc-pt-br/collections.md

 <a name="method-intersectbykeys"></a>
 #### `intersectByKeys()` {.collection-method}

-The `intersectByKeys` method removes any keys and their corresponding values from the original collection that are not present in the given `array` or collection:
+The `intersectByKeys` method removes any keys from the original collection that are not present in the given `array` or collection:

     $collection = collect([
         'serial' => 'UX301', 'type' => 'screen', 'year' => 2009,